|

 2007 show so I finally got a picture of them together!
 L-R is Lisa Sents, Lisa

-Warner, and Lisa Holec.
+Garcia, and Lisa Holec.
 Lisa Sents loves Morgans and they are her favorite breed, but doesn't currently own a horse.
 Lisa

-Warner breeds Lippitt
+Garcia breeds Lippitt

 Morgans at her Claywood Farm in Little Mtn., SC.
 Lisa Holec is the non model horse person of the trio and she owns about 15 Morgans currently,